Imperial Palace 皇居

 Visitors who wish to see the entrance to the palace should head towards the Sakashita-mon Gate, which is a 15-minute walk from Nijubashimae Station or Otemachi Station.
 You can also walk there from Tokyo Station's Marunouchi exit in 20 minutes.

-For thousands of years Kyoto was the capital of Japan, but in 1868 both the capital and Imperial Palace were moved to Tokyo after the Meiji Restoration.
+For around 1000 years Kyoto was the capital of Japan, but in 1868 both the capital and Imperial Palace were moved to Tokyo after the Meiji Restoration.
 This has been the home of the Emperor and his family ever since.

 Tours run twice each day except on Sundays, Mondays and public holidays.
-Reservations are recommended, and can be made through the Imperial Household Agency's website.
-Although the tours are usually offered in Japanese only, pamphlets in English are available.
+Reservations are recommended, and can be made through the Imperial Household Agency's website (note: visits and advance applications have been temporarily suspended to prevent the spread of new coronavirus infection.
+Check the website for more information).
+Although the tours are usually offered in Japanese only, apps in six languages are also available.
 Highlights of the tour include the chance to see the Kyuden, or main palace, and the Fujimi-yagura watchtower.

 If you're planning a winter trip to Tokyo, be at the palace on January 2 for the New Year's greeting.
 On that special occasion, the palace gates are opened to visitors who can come in and marvel at the inner palace grounds and see the Imperial family greeting their subjects.

 * The information on this page may be subject to change due to COVID-19.